PeipeiSu1998/Previous-Projects/README.md

 WME - C# for front-end, PostgreSQL as back-end, Java as the agent coding

 Kommunity - C# with .NET as the front-end, PostgreSQL as back-end, Java as the agent coding

+Other Perspective - VR projects made in Unity